 Fitbits work great with mobile devices like your iPhone or Android and the Fitbit app.
 But what if you want to sync your Fitbit with your Mac?
-If you’re wondering whether there is a Fitbit app for Mac, there’s some good and some not-so-good news.
+If you’re wondering whether there is a Fitbit app for Mac, there’s some not-so-good news.

-Let’s start with the good news.
-Fitbit does offer a unique app, called Fitbit Connect, for Mac users and folks with older Windows computers, it’s decided to sunset the desktop apps as of October 13, 2022.
+While Fitbit did offer a unique app, called Fitbit Connect, for Mac users and folks with older Windows computers, it’s decided to sunset the desktop apps as of October 13, 2022.